Parameterizing Path Partitions: XP Algorithms for SPP

 \section{\textsf{XP} Algorithms for SPP}

 We now present our \textsf{XP} algorithms to prove the following result.
-We note that the result for \textsc{USPP} was also proved in~\cite{dumas2022graphs} (with a different method: they first give an upper-bound on the treewidth of the graph, and then they apply Courcelle's theorem).
+We note that the result for \textsc{USPP} was also proved in~\cite{dumas2024graphs} (with a different method: they first give an upper bound on the treewidth of the graph, and then they apply Courcelle's theorem).
 The basic idea is to use existing algorithmic results for \textsc{Disjoint (Shortest) Paths} from the literature.